Michael-Reefe/Loki.jl/README.md

 You may optionally specify a position to mark on the output 2D parameter maps with a red "X".
 This must be a length-2 Vector of real values (i.e. [32.4, 41.9]).
 If nothing is given for this parameter, the default marked position will be the centroid of data, calculated as the weighted average of pixel positions, with the integrated flux used as weights for each pixel.
 This can be thought of as a "center of mass" centroid, or perhaps a "center of light."

+`map_disable_psfcirc = false`

+A boolean option that, if set to `true`, disables the circle indicating the FWHM of the point-spread function (PSF) that is otherwise drawn in the bottom-right corner of each 2D parameter map.
+This is useful when the PSF FWHM is large relative to the field of view and the circle would clutter the maps.
+Defaults to `false`.

 `guess_tau`

 This may be a vector of two tuples specifying wavelength ranges, in the same format as `user_mask`.
 These wavelength ranges should be relatively free of PAH and line emission if possible, and they should be to the left and right of the 9.7 micron silicate absorption feature.
 If provided, flux is linearly interpolated between them to estimate the "unextincted" continuum level at 9.7 microns, which is then compared to the observed flux level to provide an initial estimate for the optical depth parameter.

-`extinction_map`
+`ebv_map`
+`sil_abs_map`

-This allows the user to provide a 2D grid of either the 9.7-micron optical depth (for MIR fitting) or the reddening E(B-V) (for optical fitting) for each spaxel.
-The values in the grid will be used as the values for the corresponding spaxels in the fitting process, and they will be locked to these values.
-This is useful in cases where one wishes to fit a region of the spectrum that doesn't constrain the extinction very well, but has results from fitting another region of the spectrum that does constrain it well and can use those results to constrain the extinction in the other region.
-If using a "decompose"-type extinction curve, one may provide a 3D array where the third axis runs over the olivine, pyroxene, and forsterite column densities.
+These allow the user to provide a 2D grid of pre-computed extinction values, one per spaxel, which will be used and *locked* to for the corresponding spaxels during fitting.
+Use `ebv_map` to supply the reddening $E(B-V)$ (for optical fitting) and `sil_abs_map` to supply the 9.7-micron optical depth $\tau_{9.7}$ (for MIR fitting).
+This is useful in cases where one wishes to fit a region of the spectrum that doesn't constrain the extinction very well, but has results from fitting another region of the spectrum that does constrain it well, and can use those results to constrain the extinction in the other region.
+The map must match the first two (spatial) dimensions of the input cube.
+If using a "decompose"-type extinction curve, one may provide a 3D array (for `sil_abs_map`) where the third axis runs over the olivine, pyroxene, and forsterite column densities.

 `custom_ext_template`